 The site provides faculty, staff, and students with information and other resources about electronic accessibility and the principles of universal design for learning, focusing on the influence of both on teaching and learning.
 For faculty, the site provides tips, techniques, and strategies for incorporating accessibility and universal design into teaching and learning, along with such resources as whitepapers, webinars, checklists, and guidelines.
 In addition, faculty can use the site to schedule consultations with instructional design consultants at the IDEA Shop to discuss the pedagogical aspects of accessibility and universal design for learning.
 Students will find here practical, current answers to questions about such matters as accommodation of students with disabilities, assistive technology, and campus resources.

-This site has been built with two guiding principles in mind:
+This site has been built with two guiding ideas in mind:

 - Accessibility is a civil right.

-- Everyone—including those with disabilities and those without—benefits from digital teaching materials based on the Universal Design for Learning.
+- Everyone—including those with disabilities and those without—can benefit from accessible teaching materials based on the principles of Universal Design for Learning.

 Learn how Universal Design for Learning can help diverse learners in higher education settings.
 (Video produced by UDL on Campus by CAST and used here under a Creative Commons Attribution-Sharealike 4.0 International License.)